Quick Start

 Stage 2: Configuration

-Click “Service Sources” on the navigation bar left.
-Click “Create Service Source” button.
-Then fill the form according to the image below and click “Confirm” button.
+Click on “Service Sources” in the navigation bar on the left, then click the “Create Service Source” button on the right side of the page.
+Fill in the form according to the image below and click the “Confirm” button.

-Click “Domain Management” on the navigation bar left.
-Click “Create Domain” button.
-Then fill the form according to the image below and click “Confirm” button.
+Click on “Domain Management” in the navigation bar on the left, then click the “Create Domain” button on the right side of the page.
+Fill in the form according to the image below and click the “Confirm” button.

-Click “Route Management” on the navigation bar left.
-Click “Create Route” button.
-Then fill the form according to the image below and click “Confirm” button.
+Click on “Route Management” in the navigation bar on the left, then click the “Create Route” button on the right side of the page.
+Fill in the form according to the image below and click the “Confirm” button.

-Use the following command to check whether the test route works properly:
+Execute the following command to verify that the test route works properly: